Core

 When given θ

-, the intervals are constructed by compute quantiles with probability levels controlled by the keyword argument probs
+, the intervals are constructed by computing quantiles with probability levels controlled by the keyword argument probs

 .